 Part of a more ancient group of aquatic lizards, the aigialosaurs group.
 Mosasaurs breathed air, gave birth to live young and grew from around 3 feet; Dallasaurus turneri, the smallest Mosasaur to 50 feet in length; Mosasaurus hoffmannii, the largest.
-The Mosasaurs reigned for around 20 million years before the mass extinction which also ended the dinosaurs existence, around 65 million years ago at the K-T boundary event.
+The Mosasaurs reigned for around 20 million years before the mass extinction which also ended the existence of the dinosaurs, around 65 million years ago at the K-T boundary event.
 This was the last 20 million years of the Cretaceous period.
 The Turonian to Maastrichtian ages.

 The specimen originating from the Phosphate deposits of Benguerir, Oulad Abdoun Basin, in Morocco.
 Dating from the Turonian to Maastrichtian age, 93 to 66 million years.